How to follow up networking events

 • ultimately win new work

-…you will need a number of interactions with that contact.
+…you will need multiple interactions with that contact.

 Recognise this is step 1 of a longer journey

-So in this article we’ve shared several practical tips to help your networking efforts bring the results you seek.
+In this article, we’ve shared practical tips to help your networking efforts achieve the results you want.

 1. Be timely with your timing

 As a rule, it’s better to wait a working day to demonstrate they are quite high on your agenda but you, rightly, needed to deal with other priority matters first.
-If the nature of your follow up is more urgent (for example, you have some information they need in a hurry) then send it across to them quickly.
+If the nature of your follow up is more urgent (for example, you have some information they need in a hurry), send it to them quickly.
 You should demonstrate you definitely deliver on your promises.

 2. Make it personalised

-– Just sending a LinkedIn invite to connect doesn’t do much to build rapport and strengthen the relationship between you and your contact.
+Just sending a LinkedIn invite to connect does little to build rapport and strengthen the relationship between you and your contact.

-For example, why not ask ‘Would it be helpful if I sent you some further information on that?’ or ‘Shall I drop you a line so we can fix a time to discuss this in more detail and in a less public environment?’
+For example, why not ask, ‘Would it be helpful if I sent you some further information on that?’ or ‘Shall I drop you a line so we can fix a time to discuss this in more detail?

 Having relevant and useful resources to send as a follow up really helps.
-Draw on any relevant articles or tools your firm, or others, have produced.
+Draw on any helpful articles or tools your firm or others have produced.

-Where possible, try and use this point of contact to propose your next interaction.
-A face to face one – such as a coffee, lunch or a formal meeting – is ideal.
-This is because it is going to help you build rapport with the contact, and enable you to uncover ways to work together in some capacity.
-If you can’t get together in person though, opt for an online get together (MS Teams, zoom etc) or call.
+Try using this point of contact to propose your next interaction where possible.
+A face-to-face one – such as a coffee, lunch or a formal meeting – is ideal.
+It will help you further build rapport with the contact and uncover ways to work together in some capacity.
+If you can’t get together in person, opt for an online get-together (MS Teams, zoom, etc) or call.

 3. Give a helping hand

-In the course of your discussions a business opportunity may become apparent, but it won’t always be for you.
-If appropriate, offer to introduce this contact to others in your network that could help (but pick people who can be relied on to deliver).
+A business opportunity may become apparent during your discussions, but it won’t always be for you.
+If appropriate, offer to introduce this contact to others in your network who could help (but pick people who can be relied on to deliver).

 Alternatively, put yourself in your contact’s position and do them a favour with no expectation of it being returned.
 The personal reward comes partly in the giving and, surprisingly often, from opportunities generated directly from the contact or indirectly through referrals they are able to give.